Mitanshu-0/Asynchronous-FIFO-with-Gray-Code-CDC-and-Cross-Domain-Reset-Handshake/README.md

 └── docs/
     └── async_fifo_full_architecture.svg

-The current version keeps all RTL modules in a single source file.
-The modules can be separated into individual files later for easier maintenance and reuse.
+The current RTL is kept in a single source file.
+The individual modules can be separated into dedicated files later.

 🛠️ Tools